ClusterM/fdskey/README.md

 Also, you can download automatic interim builds at http://clusterm.github.io/fdskey/.

-Remember, you can update the firmware by putting **fdskey.bin** on your SD card and holding all four buttons on power-on.
+Remember, you can update the firmware by putting **FdsKey.bin** on your SD card and holding all four buttons on power-on.

 ## Donate
 * [Donation Alerts](https://www.donationalerts.com/r/clustermeerkat)